THOUGH I WAS BLIND, NOW I SEE (Part 1)

 The Scripture states, “All we like sheep have gone astray; we have turned, every one, to his own way; and the LORD has laid on Him the iniquity of us all.”
 (Isa.
 53:6 NKJV).

-Although the Pharisees, like all men, were born sinners, they would not admit it.
-Their self-righteousness utterly blinded them to their sinful nature.
+Although the Pharisees, like all men, were born sinners, yet they would not admit it.
+They were completely blinded by their self-righteousness to their sinful nature.

-They were so spiritually blind that despite all the signs Jesus wrought before them to prove to them that He was indeed their Messiah, they rejected Him and called Him “a sinner, a blasphemer, and Beelzebub” (Matt.
+They were so spiritually blind that in spite of all the signs Jesus wrought before them to prove to them that He was indeed their Messiah, yet they rejected Him and called Him “a sinner, a blasphemer, and Beelzebub” (Matt.
 10:25).

 They said to the man whom Jesus gave his sight, “Give God the glory!
 We know that this Man is a sinner.”
 (John 9:24 NKJV).